uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/flow_graph/sequencer.rst

 =========
 **[req.sequencer]**

-A type `S` satisfies the `Sequencer` if it meets the following requirements:
+A type `S` satisfies `Sequencer` if it meets the following requirements:

 ----------------------------------------------------------------------